Tornadoes of 1991

 This page documents the tornadoes and tornado outbreaks of 1991, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes, however by the 1990s tornado statistics were coming closer to the numbers we see today.

 Synopsis

-The tornado season of 1991 looks generally very average on paper.
-The spring months of March, April, May and June all saw very large numbers of tornadoes and tornado outbreaks.
-The fall, sometimes referred to as a "second season", was very quiet.
-The Andover, Kansas outbreak of April 26, 1991 was famous for its violent tornadoes, incredible video and is the signature event of this tornado season.
-1991 saw one F5 tornado touch down in Kansas.
+1991 saw an average to below average amount of tornadoes, with the majority of tornadoes occurring between a time period of March - June with several tornado outbreaks.
+However, the Andover, Kansas F5 tornado was known for its incredible video footage and was the most notable tornado outbreak of the year.
+(Andover would later be hit again more than 30 years later in 2022 by an EF3 tornado.)

 Events

 Confirmed tornado total for the entire year 1991 in the United States.